marvinlinn/eag-documentation/src/mcp_imaging/detector _setup/disassembly.md

 #### Step 0: Workbench Setup
 {: .fw-700 }

 Before we move forwards with breakdown of a detector, ensure that your workbench is appropriately setup for detector disassembly.
-Clean the bench with q quick isopropanol wipe, and (optionally) place and tape down a clean sheet of aluminum foil.
+Clean the bench with a quick isopropanol wipe, and (optionally) place and tape down a clean sheet of aluminum foil.
 Collect the tools you need for disassembly.
 Here is a rough guideline of tools you may need:

 | Tools        | Location         |
 |:-------------|:------------------|